cyverse-archive/DE/services/api/endpoints/filesystem/coge.md

 __Curl Command__:

-    curl -sd '{"paths":["/iplant/home/ipctest/simple.fasta"]}' http://127.0.0.1:3000/secured/coge/load-genomes?proxyToken=$(cas-ticket)
+    curl -sH "$AUTH_HEADER" -d '{"paths":["/iplant/home/ipctest/simple.fasta"]}' http://127.0.0.1:3000/secured/coge/load-genomes

 Searching for Genomes in CoGe
 -----------------------------

 A user may search for genome information in CoGe in order to retrieve a text representation of that genome for use in DE analyses.

 __URL Path__: /coge/genomes